We’re thrilled to announce Cuboree 2025: Journey to Adventure!

 Are meals provided?

-Cuboree 2025 is a self-catered event.
-Cuboree Units will be responsible for catering for their youth members.
+- Cuboree 2025 is a self catered event.
+Cuboree Units will be responsible for catering for their youth members and all adults in their camp sites

-Service and Activity Leaders (inc. Scouts and Venturers) will be catered for by the event.
+- Service and Activity Leaders (including Scouts and Venturers) who are not attached to a unit, will be catered for by the event.

 Where will I be sleeping?